 Paddling on the Margaret River

-The celebration week is an important part of Nature Conservation’s Protect Wooditjup Bilya project, a four-year program of research, on-ground works such as fencing and weed control, and community engagement.
+The celebration month is an important part of Nature Conservation’s Protect Wooditjup Bilya project, a four-year program of research, conservation, and community stewardship.

 “Wooditjup Bilya is a very special river,” Hannah says.
 “Through collaboration, research, and community action, we can protect the biodiversity of the Margaret River catchment and empower people to actively care for this vital waterway.”